barely3am/zic-protocol/README.md

 ```

 # 7. Data Types
+## Real Numbers

+Real (floating-point) attributes are represented by the REAL data type.
+Real data MUST be encoded in Base 10.

 ## Enumerated Types

 Enumerated types are represented by the ENUM data type, and consist of an ordered list of acceptable values.
 Each value has a representative keyword.
 Within the schema, the enumerated type keywords are used as attribute values.